RH3D/E3NG_docs/pages/E3NG/standard/V1_2S_sourcing_kits.md

 Remember that the kits cover all the required parts needed for the conversion but depending on your preferred setup, you might need aditional parts like hotend, extruder, probe etc.

 ---
+*To view the available kits, click the vendor logo:*

 <!-- FABREEKO -->
 <a href="#" onclick="showPopup('popup1'); return false;">
   <img src="../../../assets/images/fabreeko_btn.png" alt="Open Popup" style="width:320px; height:auto; cursor:pointer;">